MONICA: The Model for Nitrogen and Carbon Dynamics in Agro-Ecosystems

 MONICA is a dynamic, process-based simulation model which describes transport and bio-chemical turn-over of carbon, nitrogen and water in agro-ecosystems.
 On daily time steps the most important processes in soil and plant are modelled mechanistically.
 They are linked in such way that feed-back relations of the single processes are reproduced as close to nature as possible.
 MONICA works one-dimensional and represents a space of 1 m2 surface area and 2 m depth.

-The acronym MONICA is derived from “MOdel of NItrogen and CArbon dynamics in agro-ecosystems”.
+The acronym MONICA is derived from “MOdel of NItrogen and Carbon dynamics in Agro-ecosystems”.

 What can MONICA do?